- Continuing Education

 Most certificate programs are credit-bearing, and many are eligible for federal financial aid for students who qualify.
 Please note that the A+ Fundamentals, CCNA and Network+ Technologies certificate programs are not eligible for federal financial aid.
 The Application Delivery Networking Certificate Program (noncredit) is not credit bearing and not eligible for financial aid.
 Students completing the noncredit Application Delivery Networking Certificate Program will receive a letter of completion.

 Test-preparation courses are not eligible for federal financial aid.
 With the exception of teacher test-prep, our test-prep courses are not credit-bearing.
 It is the student's responsibility to confirm whether or not credits earned at University of Phoenix will be accepted by employers and/or applicable licensing agencies.

-Professional development courses are non-credit-bearing and are not eligible for federal financial aid.
+Project Management Certificate Program (Noncredit) and professional development courses are non-credit-bearing and are not eligible for federal financial aid.
 Students intending to use courses to satisfy continuing education or professional development requirements are responsible for determining whether courses taken at University of Phoenix will satisfy such requirements.
 In addition, none of this coursework is eligible to be converted into academic credit at University of Phoenix.

 While widely available, not all courses are available in all locations or in both online and on-campus formats.
 Please check with a University Enrollment Advisor.
 More information about admissions requirements can be found in the Academic Catalog.